spatie/dashboard.spatie.be/readme.md

 # dashboard.spatie.be [![Composer Cache](https://shield.with.social/cc/github/spatie/dashboard.spatie.be/master.svg?style=flat-square)](https://packagist.org/packages/laravel/framework)

-This repo contains the source code our dashboard.
+This repo contains the source code of our dashboard.

 ## Example